michaelfester/docs/docs/guides/core/users.md

 - Create a list of all the users that signed up more than 5 months ago
 - Give editing rights only to `Admins`
 - Create teams that people belong to
-- Show and hide items depending on users’ interests
+- Show and hide items depending on users' interests

 {% callout title="User privacy" %}
 User data in a User Table is often private and needs to be kept secure.
 You should therefore add Row Owners to your User Profile's table.
 [Learn about Row Owners](/docs/row-owners).